 When you use GCLatencyMode.LowLatency mode, consider the following guidelines:

 Keep the period of time in low latency as short as possible.

 Avoid allocating high amounts of memory during low latency periods.
 Low memory notifications can occur because garbage collection reclaims fewer objects.

-While in the low latency mode, minimize the number of allocations you make, in particular allocations onto the Large Object Heap and pinned objects.
+While in the low latency mode, minimize the number of new allocations, in particular allocations onto the large object heap and pinned objects.